 Materials and Methods

-This cross-sectional study was conducted at the Department of Paediatric Nephrology, Bangladesh Shishu Hospital, from September 2019 to August 2020.
+This cross-sectional descriptive study was conducted at the Department of Paediatric Nephrology, Bangladesh Shishu Hospital, from September 2019 to August 2020.
 The study population comprised children aged 3 to 18 years admitted with acute post-streptococcal glomerulonephritis (APSGN).
 Eligible participants showed evidence of recent streptococcal infection, decreased serum C3, and presented with symptoms like hematuria, oliguria, and edema.
 Patients with pre-existing renal disease or other causes of renal dysfunction were excluded.
 The sample size was calculated to be 87, though the study enrolled 50 children using purposive sampling.

 Inclusion criteria: